Frequently Asked Questions for Authors

 How long will the review process be for articles submitted in the RR track?

-Information about the duration of the peer review for full-length papers in the standard peer review track at the JDE is available here.
-Given the novelty of the two-stage RR review, the JDE currently does not have information on the duration of peer review for submissions, however the Editorial Board will make an effort to streamline the process as much as possible.
+Information about the duration of peer review for full-length papers in the standard peer review track at the JDE is available here.
+Given the novelty of the RR track, the JDE does not have information on the duration of the two-stage peer review process yet, however the Editorial Board will make an effort to streamline the process as much as possible.

 Once offered acceptance based on pre-results review, authors can include the article as an upcoming publication in their research portfolios with the label: “Accepted at the Journal of Development Economics based on pre-results review”, and the URL of the proposal summary in the “Prospective Articles” page on the BITSS website.